 Consider provisioning a second instance of Microsoft Entra Connect Sync server in staging mode to increase availability, as discussed in the topology recommendations section.

 If you aren't using the SQL Server Express LocalDB instance that comes with Microsoft Entra Connect, consider using SQL clustering to achieve high availability.
 Solutions such as mirroring and Always On aren't supported by Microsoft Entra Connect.

 For additional considerations about achieving high availability of the Microsoft Entra Connect Sync server and also how to recover after a failure, see Microsoft Entra Connect Sync: Operational tasks and considerations - Disaster Recovery.

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see Overview of the security pillar.

 Use conditional access control to deny authentication requests from unexpected sources:

-Trigger Azure Active Directory Multi-Factor Authentication (MFA) if a user attempts to connect from an untrusted location such as across the Internet instead of a trusted network.
+Trigger Microsoft Entra multifactor authentication (MFA) if a user attempts to connect from an untrusted location such as across the Internet instead of a trusted network.